PaperStoryTTRPG/homebrew/species/big_meaty_book_of_races.md

 > {: .specie-cons-callout }
 > > *Cons*{: .text-gamma .header-font }
 > > Weakness (Specific Noise)
-> > *Choose a specific, common sound, such as a cricket’s chirp, thunderclaps, or a bell.
+> > *Choose a specific, common sound, such as a cricket's chirp, thunderclaps, or a bell.
 Whenever you can hear this sound, your attack is Weakened (2), and you lose any defense points you have, for as long as you can hear the sound (minimum 1 turn).*{: .mgl .fs-3 }
 >
 > {: .specie-inner-callout }
 > > *Tech Defaults*{: .text-gamma .header-font }